 For more information on New Zealand’s 2013-2020 commitment see About New Zealand's emissions reduction targets.

-The net position report tracks our progress towards the 2020.
+The net position report tracks our progress.

 New Zealand’s post-2020 commitment (the Paris Agreement)